<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6406356&amp;fmt=gif">

 Conducting regular risk assessments helps identify vulnerabilities by scrutinizing the digital environment for potential security weaknesses.
 This process reveals current deficiencies and can anticipate potential future threats.
 By doing so, risk assessments allow your organization to implement necessary changes proactively, strengthening your security framework before breaches occur.

-Implement security awareness training for all employees
+Implement corporate security awareness training for all employees

 Educating your workforce is a powerful defense against cyber threats.
-Implement ongoing security training to keep all employees aware of potential risks and the latest phishing tactics.
+Implement ongoing business security training to keep all employees aware of potential risks and the latest phishing tactics.
 An informed team is your first line of defense against cyberattacks.
 At Jericho Security, we offer robust security awareness training that includes gauging employee response to AI-driven phishing attacks.

 Utilize multi-factor authentication